Skip to main content

 Empire State Plaza

-The Governor Nelson A. Rockefeller Empire State Plaza - Empire State Plaza to most - is home to The Egg, the Corning Tower, the Capitol, and the New York State Museum.
-But there's also a large pond, art pieces, memorials, and more to enjoy as you walk around the property.
+The Governor Nelson A. Rockefeller Empire State Plaza is home to iconic landmarks like The Egg, the Corning Tower, the Capitol, and the New York State Museum.
+But beyond the buildings, the Plaza features a large reflecting pool, outdoor sculptures, and memorials.

 view of the Egg and trees at Empire State Plaza

 The Plaza hosts many events throughout the year, including Summer at the Plaza and the Empire "Skate" Plaza.
-There are also concerts, craft shows, food festivals, a farmers market, and more, so you can time your walk with exciting happenings, or simply choose a day when you're likely to have this gorgeous area to yourself.
+Depending on when you visit, you may catch a farmers market, food festivals, or concerts, or you can enjoy a peaceful walk through this architecturally striking space.

 Albany County Helderberg-Hudson Rail Trail